Isaiah 51 – Listen and Awake

 ii.
 “Yet you are a coward.
 Yes, put it down in English: you are a coward.
 If anybody called you so you would turn red in the face; and perhaps you are not a coward in reference to any other subject.
 What a shameful thing it is that while you are bold about everything else you are cowardly about Jesus Christ.
 Brave for the world and cowardly towards Christ!”
 (Charles Spurgeon, Cheer for the Worker, and Hope for London)

 b.
-But My righteousness will be forever, and My salvation from generation to generation: Knowing that the righteousness and salvation of the LORD are permanent and the opposition and mocking of the wicked is temporary, we should stand strong in faith.
-This is something to listen to!
+But My righteousness will be forever, and My salvation from generation to generation: Knowing that the righteousness and salvation of the Lord are permanent and the opposition and mocking of the wicked are temporary, we should stand strong in faith.
+This is something to listen to.

 B. “Awake, awake!”